 What is the student portal?

-When the student’s application is processed, LECOM automatically send out an e-mail to the applicant assigning them a username and password to log onto our student portal.
-After the admissions office processes the file, the applicant receives an e-mail informing them their application has been processed and they can visit the portal to view their missing requirements.
-The portal also allows the applicant to keep checking on their application throughout the process.
+When the student’s application is processed, LECOM automatically sends an e-mail assigning a username and password to the applicant allowing access to portal.lecom.edu.This is a secure site available only to LECOM students, faculty and staff.
+After the admissions office processes the file, the applicant receives an e-mail informing them that their application has been processed and they can visit the portal to view their missing requirements.
+The portal also allows the applicant to keep checking on their application status throughout the process.

-The LECOM School of Pharmacy is fully accredited by the ACPE.
+The LECOM School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE).
 If you have additional questions, please visit their website at http://www.acpe-accredit.org/

 - Doctor of Pharmacy